Follow us on:

 The elephant rides

 For example, the elephants we rode on were 'old retired forest workers', who had spent years working hard in the woods dragging logs through the jungle.
 The elephants knew no better than to work for humans.
-The elephants were now retired, and keeping them busy with tourists was the best way to keep the elephants fit and vital.
-They couldn't go back into the wild (understandably), so they were used for tourists as a form of occupational therapy.
-Sounds logical.
+The elephants were now retired and keeping them busy with tourists was the best way to keep the elephants fit and vital.
+They couldn't be returned to the wild (understandable), so they were used for tourists as a kind of occupational therapy.
+Sounds credible.

-So off we went, taking a nice ride on the elephants.
+So off we went, for a nice ride on the elephants.
 Everything for the best photo.
-Finally, a 'nice show' where the elephants showed all kinds of tricks.
-It was a nice experience, but in hindsight I really think…. how in god's name could we accept this at the time?
+Finally, a 'fun show' where the elephants showed all kinds of tricks.
+It was a nice experience, but in retrospect I think: how on earth could we have accepted this at the time?

 Elephant Rides – Don't Do It